Picture of Mary Lou Breslin and W. Kirt Toombs

 EOCIL began providing direct services in 2000 to 10 Eastern Oregon counties.
 With only one office and one staff member located in Ontario, staff would travel throughout the service area to provide services.
 This made for long days: leaving the Ontario office at 5 a.m.; meeting with clients located in the service area furthest away from the Ontario office — Boardman; more appointments in each county served by EOCIL; returning to Ontario around 3 a.m.
 This exhausting pattern continued until funding was obtained to open a satellite office in Pendleton and hire staff.

-EOCIL currently serves 13 counties and maintains three offices: a corporate office in Ontario, Ore., and satellite offices in Pendleton and The Dalles.
-The center employs 15 persons.
+EOCIL currently serves 13 counties and maintains three offices: a corporate office in Ontario, Ore., and branch offices in Pendleton and The Dalles.